fares12358/nodejs-backend-templete/README.md

 To use a specific version of the template, you can reference a tag like this:

-bash
-npx degit fares12358/nodejs-backend-templete#v1.0.0 my-app cd your-project-name npm install npm run dev
+- npx degit fares12358/nodejs-backend-templete#v1.0.0 my-app
+- cd your-project-name
+- npm install
+- npm run dev

 ---

 ## 🛠️ Create a new project using this template:

-npx degit fares12358/nodejs-backend-templete your-project-name cd your-project-name npm install npm run dev
+- npx degit fares12358/nodejs-backend-templete your-project-name
+- cd your-project-name
+- npm install
+- npm run dev

 ---